vaarsha/Hand-written-Digit-Recognition/README.md

 # Hand-written-Digit-Recognition
 This is a LITG Project.

-MNIST Dataset is used.
+MNIST Dataset is used.<br>
-It is a dataset of handwritten digits.
+It is a dataset of handwritten digits.<br>
 Training examples: 60000
 Test examples: 10000